 Pelham is a somewhat small village located in the state of New York.
-With a population of 7,025 people and two constituent neighborhoods, Pelham is the 245th largest community in New York.
-Much of the housing stock in Pelham was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 7,048 people and two constituent neighborhoods, Pelham is the 245th largest community in New York.
+Pelham has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Pelham home prices are not only among the most expensive in New York, but Pelham real estate also consistently ranks among the most expensive in America.

 Pelham is a decidedly white-collar village, with fully 88.74% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Pelham is a village of professionals, managers, and service providers.
 There are especially a lot of people living in Pelham who work in management occupations (15.90%), business and financial occupations (9.03%), and teaching (8.51%).